cneira/nomad-zones-driver/README.md

 * LX Attributes:
 - img : path to the zss file that will be used to create the zone.
 - kernel-version : will be used by programs that check kernel version.
+Check information on settings in ZONECFG(1M) man page.

 USAGE: